splunk/public-o11y-docs/gdi/host-metrics-receiver/host-metrics-receiver.md

 ## Configuration

-Set the collection interval and categories of metrics to scrape in the `hostmetrics` section of the configuration YAML file, as shown in the following example:
+The collection interval and the categories of metrics to be scraped can be [configured](#scraper-configuration), as shown in the following example.

 ```yaml
 hostmetrics: